If you have difficulty falling and/or staying asleep, or difficulty staying awake, you’re among the millions of Americans with a sleep disorder.

 Sleep disorders diminish the daily quality of life for millions of people.
 Poor sleep also leads to serious health problems, especially heart disease, and an increased risk of car crashes.

-The Froedtert & the Medical College of Wisconsin's Sleep Disorders Program stands apart in helping people who suffer from a wide range of sleep problems.
 Our expert sleep medicine team includes specialists in pulmonary medicine, neurological diseases, reconstructive surgery, oral and maxillofacial surgery and psychology.
 Many team physicians have additional fellowship training in sleep disorders, and all are board-certified in their specialty areas.

 Leader in Treating Sleep Disorders